emilvaklinov/CodeClan-Analysis-Heroku/README.md

 export GROUP_PROJECT_TWITTER_CONSUMER_SECRET_KEY= ???
 ```

-Ask one of us for the keys, and replace the question marks with them!
+Ask one of us for the keys, and replace the question marks with them.

+Remember to save the file!